-Recall that Theorem 2.1.5 says that every Q-algebra has a faithful representation on a complex inner product space $\mathcal{H}$ .
-Assuming the validity of this theorem, in the present chapter, we determine the general structure of Q-algebra's and their representations.
-In particular, we will prove Lemma 2.1.7 and Theorem 2.4.1.
-For the information of the reader, we outline a crude sketch of the proof of Theorem 2.1.5 and its infinite dimensional analogue, Theorem 3.4.1, in Section 4.5.
+Recall that Theorem 2.1.5 says that every Q-algebra has a faithful representation on a complex inner product space \mathcal{H} .
+Assuming the validity of this theorem, in the present chapter, we will determine the general structure of Q-algebra's and their representations.
+For the information of the reader, we outline a crude sketch of the proof of Theorem 2.1.5 and its infinite dimensional analogue, Theorem 3.4.1, in Section 5.8.